 Creating a new software is not just about skill.
 If you want to finish your work faster and have less mistakes because you’ve hit the neighboring key, you need to have a keyboard that is good for typing and coding, though some of the best gaming keyboards could also do the job.

-cdec is a decoder, aligner, and learning framework for statistical machine translation and similar structured prediction models developed by Chris Dyer at CMU, his students, and lots of volunteers.
+cdec is a decoder, aligner, and learning framework for statistical machine translation and similar structured prediction models developed by Chris Dyer at the Language Technologies Institute in Carnegie Mellon University, his students, and lots of volunteers.
 It supports: